AdobeDocs/journey-optimizer.en/help/using/in-app/inapp-configuration.md

 To send In-app messages in your journeys and campaigns with [!DNL Journey Optimizer], you need to go through the following configuration steps.

 1. Make sure you have the correct permissions on Journey Optimizer campaigns before starting, even if you plan to only use in-app messages in journeys.
 Campaign permissions are still required.
 [Learn more](../campaigns/get-started-with-campaigns.md#campaign-prerequisites).
-    A specific permission must be granted to access the **App Surfaces** menu in Adobe Experience Platform Data Collection.
-Learn more in [this video](#video).
 1. Enable Adobe Journey Optimizer in your Adobe Experience Platform Data Collection datastream, and check your default merge policy in Adobe Experience Platform, as detailed in the [Delivery prerequisites](#delivery-prerequisites) below.
-1. Create and configure an App surface in Adobe Experience Platform Data Collection, as detailed in [this section](#channel-prerequisites).
+1. Create an In-app message channel configuration in Administration > Channels > Channel configurations, as detailed in [this section](#channel-prerequisites).
 1. If you are using content experiments, make sure to follow the requirements listed in [this section](#experiment-prerequisite).

 Once done, you can create, configure and sent your first In-app message.
 Learn how to achieve this in [this section](create-in-app.md).